-The Dreame L40 Ultra edges ahead with stronger suction and smarter navigation, making it better for homes with mixed flooring and complex layouts.
-The Roborock S8 Pro Ultra counters with proven reliability and a larger water tank for extended mopping sessions, plus it costs noticeably less for similar core functionality.
+The Dreame L40 Ultra edges ahead with its superior navigation system and stronger suction power, making it the better choice for homes with complex layouts or thick carpets.
+The Roborock S8 Pro Ultra counters with proven cleaning coverage and a more affordable price point, appealing to budget-conscious buyers who still want premium features.

 Dreame L40 Ultra